OpenSSE/opensse.github.io/_posts/2022-04-06-opensse-rust-I.md

 I don't have much of a problem with interpreted languages or languages using bytecode in themselves.
 They can be very useful and practical for many tasks.
-But it is hard to use them for high-performance disk IOs, mainly because it requires close interaction with the OS's kernel and a small latency.
+But it is hard to use them for high-performance disk IOs, mainly because it requires close interactions with the OS's kernel and a small latency.
 Unfortunately, languages that are not compiled to machine code cannot efficiently use such interfaces: the interpreter or the VM adds a lot of latency on the one hand, and as these languages are cross-platform, it is hard to use a